 It may be the deportation more than the DUI that will cause problems.
 He would want to look into whether he was actually deported or whether he was granted voluntary departure.
 While a single DUI is usually not a grounds of inadmissibility (thus barring eligibility for a visa), some consulates...Read more »

 He had his visa but it expired.
 He got into a fight and police took him.
 Tryed getting bond but ICE took him .
 He signed his voluntary exit.
 Now he waiting to go back to mexico.
 Has not went to court yet for his poss of marij.
 Has never been in trouble before this & Married to a united states...
 Read more »

 I would consult with an attorney right away, as soon as possible.
 He needs to be screened as soon as possible to see if he is eligible for anything, and if so, if there is a way to get his voluntary departure (presumably this is what you mean by "voluntary exit") vacated.
-If he does not have a...Read more »
+If he does not...Read more »

 My German wife and I married 6 years ago in the States and currently live in Germany.
 I am a US cititzen and we have 2 small children with US passports.
 We would like to return to the States next year.